Fillings and Restorations in Amherst, NH

-Other Restoration Options
+Other Restoration Options in the 03031 Area

 When the decay has progressed too far for a filling, we have other restoration options available.
 A crown can be used to cover the tooth if it has extensive decay or if a root canal is needed.
 Inlays and onlays can be used to restore large areas of decay or to restore chipped teeth and other aesthetic issues.
 If an extraction is necessary, a bridge or implant may be an option.

 If the restoration will require more than a simple filling, Dr. Edwards will review all of your options so you can make an educated decision.
 We want you to be an active participant in your dental treatment every step of the way.

 Do you have a cavity?
 Are you experiencing tooth pain?
 Call our Amherst dental office today to schedule an appointment.